 Landfill gas monitoring is not part of the current environmental monitoring program at the site.
+However, WDS gas measurements were conducted at all monitoring wells in spring and fall 2024 using a handheld gas meter.
+There were no detections of methane at any location during the 2024 monitoring events.
 The waste mound at the Norway Lake site is covered with porous soil materials, allowing natural gas flux to the atmosphere.
 Overburden geology at and adjacent to the site is characterized by shallow, sandy materials, overlying a dense bedrock unit.
 These overburden and bedrock characteristics, coupled with the extended distance to the nearest residence, provide a minimal risk of landfill gases impinging off-site receivers.